 if the defect of the goods arose from the intervention of the goods by an unauthorized person.

-If the shipment is incomplete, or if it is an obvious defect, which the buyer could have detected by checking the shipment at the time of delivery of the goods and which he did not notify the merchant's representative in accordance with the point 5.9. of these terms and conditions, subsequent distinction of the defect of this kind can be recognized only if the buyer proves that the defects already had the goods at the time of its acceptance by the buyer.
+If the shipment is incomplete, or if it is an obvious defect, which the Buyer could have detected by checking the shipment at the time of delivery of the goods and which the Buyer did not notify the Merchant's representative in accordance with the point 5.9. of these Terms and Conditions, subsequent distinction of the defect of this kind can be recognized only if the Buyer proves that the goods already had the defects at the time of receipt by the Buyer.

-The merchant will inform the buyer immediately after the completion of the procedure by telephone or e-mail about the outcome of the defect liability declaration, and at the same time, together with the goods, or via e-mail, will be delivered a proof of the defect liability declaration.
+The Merchant will inform the Buyer immediately after the completion of the procedure by telephone or e-mail about the outcome of the defect liability declaration, and at the same time, together with the goods, or via e-mail, will be delivered a proof of the defect liability declaration.

-Shipped sports nutrition goods, food in gift baskets and animal feed have a minimum shelf life of more than 2 months before the date of consumption, in case of a shorter expiration time, the merchant contacts the buyer by phone or email and the shipment is sent only with the buyer's consent.
+Shipped sports nutrition goods, food in gift baskets, and animal feed have a minimum shelf life of more than 2 months before the date of consumption, in case of a shorter expiration time, the Merchant contacts the Buyer by phone or email and the shipment is sent only with the Buyer's consent.